sopkojos/bird_migration/README.md

 pip install numpy
 pip install ploty.express

+The example csv files are over 100mb and were used with git-lfs to host them.
+You may need to have this installed in order to pull the full files.
+Instructions for that can be found here https://git-lfs.github.com/

 The project is mainly in the bird_migration_working notebook.
 All the functions are in the bird_migration_working.py file.